 Named after Resident Colonel John Munro of the erstwhile princely state of Travancore, Munroe Island is located where the backwaters of Ashtamudi Lake and Kallada River combine.
 A popular spot for canal cruises, it is a quaint island where you can observe the coir-retting and weaving process, once the biggest source of revenue for the inhabitants of the islands.
 Migratory birds can also be spotted on the island.
 Munroe Island is especially known for being an ideal viewing spot for the Kallada Boat Race – a popular race in South India consisting of 12 snake boats.

 Approximately 20 kilometers from the coast of Karnataka in the Arabian Sea, Netrani is known for its diving facilities.
-With the occasional spotting of whale sharks, the coral reef at Netrani offers lovely views of corals, eels, parrot fish and trigger fish, among other varieties.
-Interestingly, this small island was previously used by the Indian Navy for target practice, and it is not advisable to visit without permission.
-December and January are the best months of the year to visit Netrani for snorkeling and diving.
+You’re likely to spot a few whale sharks, and the coral reef here offers lovely views of corals, eels, parrot fish and trigger fish, among others.
+Interestingly, this small island was once used by the Indian Navy for target practice, and it is still not advisable to visit without permission.
+Weather-wise, December and January are the best months in which to visit Netrani if you’re hoping to snorkel and dive.

-A volcanic island, Narcondam was formed by a volcano that is now classified dormant by the Geological Survey of India.
-The island is another excellent diving site with spots offering barrel sponges and amazing soft corals.
-HQ Pinnacle – a submerged rock formation – is the prime spot to get to see dogtooth tuna and bigeye trevally.
-If you’re lucky, you can spot whitetip and grey reef sharks.
+The island of Narcondam was formed by a now-dormant volcano, and is another excellent spot for budding divers – particularly thanks to the barrel sponges and amazing soft corals.
+HQ Pinnacle – a submerged rock formation – is home to plenty of dogtooth tuna and bigeye trevally and, if you’re lucky, you can spot whitetip and grey reef sharks, too.
 Narcondam is also home to the Narcondam hornbill, a bird endemic to the island.